Graph-SCP: Accelerating Set Cover Problems with Graph Neural Networks: Proposed Method: Graph-SCP

-According to the definition of algebraic connectivity, $H$ is connected when $\mu(H) > 0$.
+\paragraph{\textbf{Hypergraph features:}} Figure \ref{problem}(C) shows an SCP instance cast as a hypergraph.
+For a hypergraph $H(V, E, \omega, \gamma)$, each hyperedge $e$ has weights $\omega(e)$ (denoting the cost of each set).
+The elements within each hyperedge $e$, denoted by $v \in V$ have hyperedge-dependent weights $\gamma_e(v)$.
+These hyperedge-dependent weights correspond to the inverse of the hyperedge degree as shown in Figure \ref{problem}(D).
+Given this hypergraph, we compute its Laplacian matrix \cite{chitra2019random}.
+The algebraic connectivity of $H$, i.e., the second smallest eigenvalue of the Laplacian matrix of $H$, is denoted by $\mu(H)$.
+The contribution of an individual hyperedge $e$ to the algebraic connectivity of $H$ can be quantified as $ c(e) = \mu(H) - \mu(H - e) \geq 0, \forall e \in E.$ According to the definition of algebraic connectivity, $H$ is connected when $\mu(H) > 0$.
 In the context of SCP, connectedness implies the coverage of every element in the universe.
-For an unweighted SCP instance modeled as a hypergraph, the optimal solution corresponds to a connected hypergraph with the fewest hyperedges.
-This optimization objective can be expressed as the goal to maximize algebraic connectivity, while minimizing the number of hyperedges.
-A greedy approximation that iteratively removes hyperedges with the smallest $c(e)$ will return an approximate solution to an SCP instance.
+For unweighted SCP instances modeled as hypergraphs, the optimal solution corresponds to a connected hypergraph with the fewest hyperedges.
+The optimization objective can be expressed as maximizing algebraic connectivity and minimizing the number of hyperedges.
+A greedy approach that iteratively removes hyperedges with the smallest $c(e)$ will return an approximate solution to the SCP instance.

-Compared to a standard greedy algorithm for SCP, which relies only on the hyperedge degree as a heuristic (i.e., number of uncovered elements in a set), features derived from the hypergraph Laplacian capture richer information than the hyperedge degree alone (see Figure \ref{node_features}).
+Compared to a standard greedy algorithm for SCP which relies only on the hyperedge degree as a heuristic (i.e., number of uncovered elements in a set), features derived from the hypergraph Laplacian capture richer information than the hyperedge degree alone (see Figure \ref{node_features}).

 Motivated by the above discussion, we compute two features derived from the hypergraph representation of SCP.
 Observe that the hypergraph representation does not include the universe node.
 Thus the hypergraph feature values for the ``Universe'' node are set to 0.